-- It is built by those gifted leaders-Apostles, prophets, evangelists, and pastors and teachers.
-They equip the saints in the churches to do the work of the ministry-service. - The saints do the work of the ministry (not hired ministers).
-And when they are equipped and doing the ministry, the church will mature.
-And when the church fully matures in Christ, the watching world will see Christ, and it will stun rulers in the heavenly places.
+• It is built by those gifted leaders-apostles, prophets, evangelists and pastors and teachers.
+They equip the saints in the churches to do the work

+• The saints do the work of the ministry (not hired ministers); and when they are equipped and doing the ministry, the church will mature; and when the church matures fully in Christ, the watching world will see Christ, and it will

-Colossians-Cluster Churches
+Colossians - Cluster Churches

-Colossians: Almost identical letter to Ephesians (along with Philemon), written to the house churches scattered throughout the Lycus Valley (Colossae, Laodicea, and Hierapolis) one year after writing his "manifesto" to the Ephesian churches, to help them at a very practical level to implement the new church paradigm in their network of churches-a model as a framework for the entire history of clusters of churches down through the centuries.
+Colossians: An almost identical letter to Ephesians (along with Philemon), written to the house churches scattered throughout the Lycus Valley (Colossae, Laodicea, and Hierapolis) one year after writing his "manifesto" to the Ephesian churches to help them, at a very practical level, to implement the new church paradigm in their network of churches-a model as a framework for the entire history of clusters of churches down through the centuries.

-Philemon: Written to the network of churches in the Lycus Valley to practically illustrate "doing theology in culture" based upon the "first principles," based on the "household texts," which restructured all their social relationships-including slavery-around the church as a family of families, which is the household social structure of the church, which was evident in the Greek "republic" ideal of the day, but was fully realized in the emerging kingdom of Jesus Christ.
+Philemon: To practically illustrate to the network of churches in the Lycus Valley the importance of Christ's grand strategy of the kingdom through the church and to restructure all their social relationships-including slavery-around the church as a family of families, the household social structure of the church, which was evident in the Greek "republic" ideal of the day but fully realized in the emerging kingdom of Jesus Christ.